4GeeksAcademy/bootstrap-exercises-tutorial/exercises/01-Add-Bootstrap-To-Your-Website/README.md

 ## 💡 Hint:

-+ The anchor should be a red button if everything went well.
++ The button should be red if everything went well.